rub1n0/canb0t/README.md

 # omitting the message name will prompt for available messages and signals
 ```

+On platforms without native SocketCAN support (for example, Windows),
+the engine automatically falls back to python-can's virtual interface so
+commands can be encoded and tested without actual hardware.

 The generated `output.dbc` can still be used with common CAN analysis
 tools for further exploration.